tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 One can use available tools or build news if existing ones don't fit the criteria.
-Namely, *rigorous error handling* given the *stateful OS nature* and long-term impact on automated software that will stay and live in the system;
+Namely, *rigorous error handling* given the *stateful OS nature* and long-term impact on automated software that will stay operating in the system;
 thus, **tools must be thoroughly secure**.

 To speed up matters right now, I thought maybe some existing tools could help, but it didn't work well.

-I think these DevOps tools are more appropriate for the cloud and won't integrate well with mathematical software.
+I think these DevOps tools are more appropriate for the cloud, which means they're final solutions and won't integrate well with mathematical software.
 I'm not losing efforts in over-engineered DevOps tools just to find out you can't handle errors rigorously.

-Third-party generic tools won't integrate well, and you should check if they were originally designed to fit your specific work so they **fit your API or DSL to avoid breaking it and over-engineering**.
+Third-party generic tools won't integrate well.
+You should check if they were originally designed to fit your specific work.
+So, they **fit your API or DSL to avoid breaking and over-engineering it** while recalling that integrations with tools or implementation details go to the system boundaries. **System boundaries are a focus of side effects**.
+Hence, it's crucial to make tooling integrations fit your design, whether they're a third or first party.

-For example, you would have to use a list of system commands to install software in cold OS installation rather than reusing them per needs.
+For example, you'd have to pass a list of system commands to generic tools in a generic config file (instead of application code) to install some software in cold OS installation, which, further, you can't reuse for other needs.
+You get a shell script quality but the complexity of setting up a DevOps suite while pushing more boundaries on your system.

-Furthermore, these tools will —hopefully— provide generic error handling (what guarantees that?).
-Spawning new processes (by using the terminal) only increases the side effects, reducing the API domain (turns more imperative/esoteric) and speeding up complexity.
+Furthermore, generic tools will —hopefully— provide generic error handling (what guarantees that?).
+Spawning new processes when using the terminal only increases the side effects, creating more boundaries, reducing the API domain (turns more imperative/esoteric), and speeding up complexity.

-Then, you'll have to read esoteric command outputs as primitive values (strings or int) according to their version instead of an actual API that runs in the same process with no alien message passing via CLI.
+Then, you'll have to read esoteric command outputs as primitive values (strings or int) according to their CLI version instead of interacting with an actual API that runs in the same process with no alien message passing via CLI.

+Computing is chock-full of side effects, but *there are many we should avoid* with proper systems engineering.

 Besides, third-party tools are not open standards.
 Contrary, you can consider software like Linux and Git **open standards** since everyone